 You see, whether or not the low carb diet works isn’t really the question we need to be asking here.

-Low calorie, low fat, Paleo, gluten-free, vegan, vegetarian, raw, intermittent fasting, clean eating, Weight Watchers, The Zone, Mediterranean, South Beach and on and on and on.
+Low calorie, low fat, low carb, keto, Paleo, gluten-free, vegan, vegetarian, intermittent fasting, clean eating, Weight Watchers, The Zone, Mediterranean, South Beach, and on and on and on.

-There is a never-ending list of weight loss diets that are capable of “working.”
-In fact, every single diet in existence – no matter how weird, crazy, dangerous or stupid it is – has tons of people who have successfully lost weight while using it.
+There is a seemingly never-ending list of weight loss diets that are capable of “working.”
+In fact, virtually every single diet in existence – no matter how weird, crazy, dangerous, or stupid it is – has plenty of people who have successfully lost weight while using it.

 So, the fact that the low carb diet “works” isn’t really all that special or important.

 What IS important, however, is why it works, how it works, and whether eating low carb is even remotely necessary at all for someone who wants to lose weight.